pH-7/GoodJsCode/readme.md

 ## The “One Thing” principle 1️⃣

 When writing a function, remind yourself that it should (ideally) do only one (simple) thing.
 Think about what you have already learned concerning comments.
 The code should say everything.
 No comments should be needed.
-Splitting the code into small, readable functions and reusable portions of code will drastically improve your code's readability and eliminate the need to copy/paste the same piece of code just because it hasn't been properly moved into reusable functions/classes.
+Splitting the code into small, readable functions and reusable portions of code will drastically improve your code's readability and eliminate the need to copy/paste the same piece of code just because it hasn't been properly moved into reusable functions or classes.

-Just as individual Lego blocks can be combined to create larger structures, your functions should be small, focused units that can be composed together to accomplish more complex tasks.
+Just as individual LEGO blocks can be combined to create larger structures, your functions should be small, focused units that can be composed together to accomplish more complex tasks.

 ### ❌ Non-readable function